 ADD RCC/12A7/3

-5.C17 The frequency band 137-138 MHz may be used in the space operation service (spaceto-Earth) for the telemetry and tracking links of non-GSO satellites with short duration missions.
+5.C17 The frequency band 137-138 MHz may be used in the space operation service (space-to-Earth) for the telemetry and tracking links of non-GSO satellites with short duration missions.
 Resolution [RCС/A17-METHOD-C] (WRC-19) applies.
 (WRC-19)

 Reasons: Studies have shown that the frequency band 137-138 MHz in the SOS (space-to-Earth) is the most suitable for telemetry and tracking links of non-GSO satellites with short duration missions under certain conditions.
 Changes are made to the Table of Frequency Allocations in the Radio Regulations to reflect this.